-Materials for general-purpose (not puttable) rainwater tanks have only one restriction – they should be impenetrable for light in order to prevent the growth of light-dependent organisms (like algae….).
+Materials for general-purpose (not puttable) rainwater tanks have only one restriction – they should be impenetrable to light in order to prevent the growth of light-dependent organisms (like algae….).
 The list of common materials includes plastic (polyethylene….), fiberglass, and steel for above-the-ground tanks as well as concrete for underground ones.

 The most popular storage tanks are made from polyethylene (commonly known as Poly-Tanks).
 Usually, they are made in the form of barrels although there are also slim versions nicely fitting along the walls of a house.
-Poly-tanks are easy to install, seamless (one-piece units), UV-resistant, portable (when empty) and represent a low-cost solution.
+Poly-tanks are easy to install, seamless (one-piece units), UV-resistant, portable (when empty), and represent a low-cost solution.
 They are offered in a range of sizes and a variety of colors to fit into their surroundings.
 While available in capacities of a few thousand gallons for larger systems, the majority of poly-tanks have sizes of typical barrels.
 Required water storage capacity is achieved by interconnecting several modules together.
-Such multi-module systems have several advantages – starting from inexpensive transport, easy DIY installation but also easy maintenance without the need to shut-down (empty) the whole system.
+Such multi-module systems have several advantages – starting from inexpensive transport, and easy DIY installation but also easy maintenance without the need to shut down (empty) the whole system.

 Rainwater barrel – simple and inexpensive system to harvest rainwater for gardening.
 Source: WaterCache

-No wonder that poly-tanks are the most popular solution for general purpose rainwater storage (in other words utility and irrigation water).
-However, the situation is not that clear when it comes to storing the potable water.
-It’s true that Food-Grade Polyethylene is widely used by relevant industry and so we may assume that water tanks made from such a version of polyethylene are safe.
+No wonder poly-tanks are the most popular solution for general-purpose rainwater storage (in other words utility and irrigation water).
+However, the situation is not that clear when it comes to storing potable water.
+It’s true that Food-Grade Polyethylene is widely used by relevant industries and so we may assume that water tanks made from such a version of polyethylene are safe.
 Unfortunately, it may not be so.
 Note that in contrast to popular one-time-use plastic bottles for mineral water, or plastic boxes for food, poly-tanks are not “disposable”.
 Over their lifetime, they will be exposed to large daily and seasonal variations of temperatures, UV radiation, and potentially slightly acidic rainwater and potentially, mechanical impacts.
 It’s not a friendly environment!

 ⦁ Poly-Tanks are a great low-cost solution for the storage of utility/irrigation quality rainwater.
 They are lightweight, easy to, install, relatively robust, and available in capacities from typical 60 gallons barrels up to about ten thousand gallons tanks.